WarwickRSE/mostest/Readme.md

 - test_04_next_steps - from here you're on your own - the task is to write a test suite for the given code from scratch
 - \* test_05_pytest_features - a quick walkthrough of some of pyTests extra features

-### Python Constructs
+### Further Reading

-Some files describing some constructs that you might want to know more about, especially for the more 'advanced' parts.
+The folder Python constructs contains files describing some constructs that you might want to know more about, especially for the more 'advanced' parts.
 Dip into these if needed, or if the exercise points you to them.

-- PythonConstructs01_name - what does that \_\_name\_\_ idiom actually mean?
+- Name - what does that \_\_name\_\_ idiom actually mean?
-- PythonConstructs02_TypesOfEquals - some details of how '==' and 'is' work, especially for non-basic types
+- IdentityVsEquality - some details of how '==' and 'is' work, especially for non-basic types
+- BindingParameters - more information on how we can create a function which calls another but with some parameters given pre-chosen values
+- Decorators - how to write your own Python decorator, and what they do
-- PythonConstructs03_class - how to write and use your own simple class (useful for the PyTest section)
+- Class - how to write and use your own simple class (useful for the PyTest section)
-- PythonConstructs04_with - what the 'with' construct means, and what it does
+- With - what the 'with' construct means, and what it does

+A couple of other documents are also included in this repo.

+- UsefulTerms - a small glossary (extremely incomplete)
+- DefensiveProgramming - some notes on the idea of 'programming to avoid errors' and how this interacts with testing

+### Automatic Testing

+The third and final part of this workshop is about automatically running tests, and some guidance is in the Automagic folder.